AkshayChn/cs428/docs/aux/project3/draft.md

 ![The Mego Playset Scene](./p3/mego.png)

 In this scene the entire room is now the size of a shoebox.
 This world gives you the perspective of being a giant, and everything that you were afraid of in that room, is now insignificant compared to your stature.

+You can move around by teleporting just as before.

 Models Used from the Web
 ------------------------